andrew-vicencio/kNN-GUI-and-Algorithm/README.md

 * Allowed blank values to be added, rather than giving an error frame to the user

 ## Known Issues
-* Currently a typecasting issue in DimensionalSpace somewhere

 ## Future Steps
 * Add Save/Load functionality